 - prototype ‘Haptic Gloves’, to enable enhanced hand control gesture control in highly detailed applications (in development)

 Principal Investigator: Prof. Keith Wilkinson, Professor of Geoarchaeology

 The institution’s focus on sustainability and the environment aligns with the NERC’s focus on building resilience to environmental hazards, particularly in flood prevention techniques.
 Winchester HydroNet will establish eight groundwater monitoring stations on the River Itchen floodplain to the north and south of Winchester.
 Data collected will be used by Winchester City Council for planning purposes, by the Environment agency for flood prevention and management, by the Hampshire and Isle of Wight Wildlife Trust (HIWWT) and by the University of Winchester for knowledge exchange, teaching and research.
 Once installed the net will provide an exemplar for flood prediction and planning and heritage management.

-• Monitoring hardware purchased
+• Monitoring hardware has been purchased

 • Stratigraphic data has been collated into a single database.
 This is being used by WCC as part of the Historic Environment Record to inform planning decisions

-• Ongoing consultations on the siting of the remaining monitoring stations (to be completed spring 2019)
+• Ongoing consultations on the siting of the remaining monitoring stations

 A Digital Infrastructure for Hampshire Health

-Principal Investigator: Prof. Simon Jobson, Professor of Health and Wellbeing
+Project lead: Prof. Simon Jobson, Professor of Health and Wellbeing

 This project builds on an existing partnership between the University of Winchester and Hampshire Hospitals NHS Foundation Trust (HHFT), known as the Hampshire Collaboration for Health Research and Education (HCHRE).
 The main aim of this project was to incorporate a digital strand to the partnership’s infrastructure to enhance health provision across Hampshire Hospitals alongside further research and education opportunities.